roemvaar/cs_notes/docs/computer_systems/linux.md

 For ARM exist the Extended ABI (EABI) and the Extended ABI Hard-Float (EABIHF) which useas floating point registers.
 They are incompatible between each other.

-## Useful commands

-* find
-* grep

-You use find to search your system for files, but you use grep to search files for strings.

 ## Shell